I’ll be honest: I have no answer for your question.

 Don’t rely on System Restore

-Leave it enabled, if you like, but don’t rely on it.
-Don’t build your way of using your computer such that a System Restore failure would cause you a lot of problems.
+Leave it enabled, if you like, but don’t count on it being there when you need it.
+Don’t set things up such that a System Restore failure would cause you grief.

 Be happy when it works; be prepared when it doesn’t.

 Instead of System Restore

 What I generally advise is to turn off System Restore completely (to free up the disk space allocated to it), and rely instead on a good system backup strategy.

 By “good backup strategy,” I mean that you regularly take full system backups of your machine, augmented with more frequent incremental backups — typically, monthly full and daily incremental.

 If something goes wrong, restore from the most recent backup.
 Done.
 Everything — everything — will be restored to the state is was in when the backup was taken.

 Yes, this can take more time than restoring to a System Restore restore point.
 Restoring from an image backup restores your entire system.
 But it’s worth it, because it works.

 Choosing to leave System Restore enabled is a fine approach, but only in addition to having those backups.
 That way, when System Restore works for you, it’s a shortcut — a time saver.